udo-munk/z80pack/doc/README-ice.txt

 The ICE also can be included when running on bare metal, if the device has enough memory.
 This is shown in picosim running on Raspberry Pi Pico.
 Because the bare metal is not running an operating system all commands that require one are disabled.
+Also this is done with a define in sim.h for the machine:

+ICE_BAREMETAL	don't include commands that require an OS

 Also watch out what code you are going to execute, because without an operating system that provides signal handling for applications, we have no way to break a runnaway program with CTL-C, as it works with z80sim